 Steep slopes have been defined in the Rock County POROS Plan as those slopes with greater than or equal to a 16% slope.
-Twelve percent, however, is the generally accepted division between lands that are topographically suitable and those that are not suitable for most human uses.
-As slope increases, farming or construction projects encounter more restraints, costs, and likelihood of associated environmental degradation.
-Additionally, construction on steep slopes typically requires more site preparation, increased building cost, and too often results in severe erosion and sedimentation problems that can have an effect on groundwater.
+Twelve percent is the generally accepted division between lands that are topographically suitable and those that are not suitable for most human uses.
+As slope increases, farming or construction projects encounter more restraints, costs and likelihood of associated environmental degradation.
+Additionally, construction on steep slopes typically requires more site preparation, increased building cost and too often results in erosion and sedimentation problems that can have an affect on groundwater.

-Policies that regulate the disturbance of sloped topography and the associated runoff can help to protect groundwater.
-Establishing a definite slope percentage at the Town level at which to prohibit development is one way to avoid problematic development of these sensitive areas and direct it toward areas that are less threatening to the environment (see Map 2.13, next page).
+Policy that addresses avoiding disturbance of sloped topography that can be shown to convey groundwater or that has nearby surroundings that consist of soils that readily percolate, can help to protect groundwater.
+Establishing a definite slope percentage at the Town level at which to prohibit development is one way to avoid problematic development of these sensitive areas while directing it toward areas that are less threatening to the environment (see Map 2.8).

-Town of Janesville Terrain Slope
+Town of Harmony Terrain Slope